buzzqw/TUS/OBSS/OBSSv2-eng.md

 # Feats

-{Martyrdom is the only way for a man to become famous if he has no ability (George Bernard Shaw, The Devil's Disciple)}
+> Martyrdom is the only way for a man to become famous if he has no ability (George Bernard Shaw, The Devil's Disciple)}

 Feats are peculiar abilities, the result of training or special gifts.
 Feats always have a practical effect.